 Deer Park Country House Hotel, set in the rolling hills of East Devon, prides itself on offering couples bespoke weddings.
 Recently voted the best venue in the South West Tourism Awards – it’s not difficult to see why this quintessentially English hotel is so in demand.

-Couples can opt for exclusive use of Deer Park for their special day, offering uninterrupted use of the 80 acres of grounds and country house.
-What could be more romantic than fairly-light lit nuptials in the beautiful arched Orangery (complete with toasty underfloor heating!)?
+Couples can have the exclusive use of Deer Park for their special day, offering uninterrupted use of the 80 acres of grounds and also the country house.
+What could be more romantic than fairly-light lit nuptials in the beautiful arched Orangery?
+Complete with toasty underfloor heating too.

 Warbrook House, Hampshire

 If a snow-covered, tree-lined driveway is your idea of the perfect winter wedding, you’ll want to see Warbrook House in Hampshire.
-Designed by renowned architect John James in 1724, this Grade 1 listed mansion boasts a unforgettable scene and setting.
-Fully licensed for civil ceremonies, Warbrook has a number of rooms to marry in, as well as their Garden Suite; a semi-permanent marquee set within their grounds.
+Designed by renowned architect John James in 1724, this Grade I listed mansion boasts an unforgettable scene and setting.
+Fully licensed for civil ceremonies, Warbrook has a number of rooms to marry in, as well as their Garden Suite.
+It also has semi-permanent marquee set within their grounds.

 A winter wedding package is available to couples to add those extra touches to the occasion.
-A hot chocolate bar for example and a snow machine if the real thing doesn’t appear when required!
-With 74 bedrooms spread across the Estate in the Mansion House, the Grange and the Gatehouse and even dog friendly rooms (so no-one is left behind) – this venue has everything!
+A hot chocolate bar for example and a snow machine if the real thing doesn’t appear when required.
+With 74 bedrooms spread across the Estate in the Mansion House, the Grange, the Gatehouse and also dog-friendly rooms, this venue has everything.

 Kings Chapel, Amersham

 They will work with your budget to create the magical day that you’ve always dreamt of.
-Licensed to hold ceremonies for up to 120 guests in the impressive domed Main Hall – brides can make their entrance via a tiered balcony or choose to marry on the candlelit mezzanine!
+The venue is licensed to hold ceremonies for up to 120 guests in the impressive domed Main Hall.
+Also, brides can make their entrance via a tiered balcony or choose to marry on the candlelit mezzanine.
 Flexibility to make your day unique is at the heart of what they do.
-Guests can also take advantage of the 34 bedrooms onsite to rest their dancing feet once the day comes to a close!
+Guests can also take advantage of the 34 bedrooms onsite to rest their dancing feet once the day comes to a close.

 The Granary Barns

 As the seasonal chill sets in, soft lighting, candles and fairy lights adorn the barns.
 A roaring fire pit is set in the enclosed courtyard, perfect for toasting marshmallows.
 The self-catered Granary Cottages provide a modern and serene solution for those needing onsite accommodation.
-The recently renovated Meadow Cottage boasts a new make-up lounge – ideal for bridal parties to get ready on the wedding morning.
+Also, the recently renovated Meadow Cottage boasts a new make-up lounge, which is ideal for bridal parties to get ready in.

 Hartwell House, Aylesbury

-A genuine Jacobean manor house and the one time home to Louis XVIII, exiled King of France.
-Hartwell House is an extraordinary property just outside London, and set in in 90 acres of gardens and parkland.
-It has a complete wedding planning service, and can cater to intimate occasions for around 70 people.
+A genuine Jacobean manor house and the one time home to Louis XVIII exiled King of France.
+Hartwell House is an extraordinary property just outside London and set in in 90 acres of gardens and parkland.
+It has a complete wedding planning service and can also cater to intimate occasions for around 70 people.

 Hambleton Hall, Rutland

-A classy country hotel overlooking Rutland Water, Hambleton Hall is a former 19th-century hunting lodge made luxurious venue.
+A classy country hotel overlooking Rutland Water, Hambleton Hall is a former 19th-century hunting lodge made into a luxurious venue.
 Spacious and decadent, the team at Hambleton Hall are no strangers to weddings, with a variety of spaces to personalise your ceremony.
-This includes the Private Dining Room, The Study, The Restaurant and the Croquet Suite to cater for 60 people.
+This includes the Private Dining Room, The Study, The Restaurant and the Croquet Suite to cater for 60 people too.

 An awe-inspiring country house, Lewtrenchard Manor is a family run hotel in a charming Dartmoor valley.
 Looking out on magnificent gardens, Lewtrenchard dates back to the early 1600’s so inside it is remarkably ornate.
-There are multiple rooms for a sophisticated reception and not to mention accommodation for the whole wedding party…
+There are multiple rooms for sophisticated receptions and not to mention accommodation for the whole wedding party.

 Star Castle Hotel, Isles of Scilly